cargo-bins/cargo-binstall/SUPPORT.md

 ]
 ```

-The first version does not overwrite different targets or versions when manually downloaded.
+The first 3 versions does not overwrite different targets or versions when manually downloaded.

 All `pkg-url` templates download binaries located at `{ repo }/releases/download/v{ version }/`, which
 is compatible with github tags / releases.